 However, there can be no assurance that it will be able to expand its store network as planned or that all of such new stores will be profitable.
-While the Group's management believes that MAF Retail has identified areas in the MENA region where MAF Retail could increase the number of its stores, unforeseen factors could result in potential sites not becoming available on acceptable terms.
-This could adversely affect the business, reputation, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
-Furthermore, if competitors are able to secure high-quality sites, they may be able to gain market share and may effectively restrict MAF Retail's ability to grow.
-In addition, MAF Retail's ability to open new stores, convert or refurbish existing stores, change the use of part of an existing store or implement any of these activities without delay may be significantly restricted by regulatory obstacles associated with obtaining the approvals, permits, consents and/or registrations necessary to construct and/or operate its stores, which could have a material adverse effect on the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
+While the Group's management believes that Majid Al Futtaim Retail has identified areas in the MENA region where Majid Al Futtaim Retail could increase the number of its stores, unforeseen factors could result in potential sites not becoming available on acceptable terms.
+This could adversely affect the business, reputation, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.
+Furthermore, if competitors are able to secure high-quality sites, they may be able to gain market share and may effectively restrict Majid Al Futtaim Retail's ability to grow.
+In addition, Majid Al Futtaim Retail's ability to open new stores, convert or refurbish existing stores, change the use of part of an existing store or implement any of these activities without delay may be significantly restricted by regulatory obstacles associated with obtaining the approvals, permits, consents and/or registrations necessary to construct and/or operate its stores, which could have a material adverse effect on the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.

-Interruptions in the availability of products from suppliers or any changes in the costs to MAF Retail of obtaining such products could adversely affect its business
+Interruptions in the availability of products from suppliers or any changes in the costs to Majid Al Futtaim Retail of obtaining such products could adversely affect its business

-MAF Retail's operations may be interrupted or otherwise adversely affected by delays or interruptions in the supply of its products or the termination of any product supplier arrangement where an alternative source of product supply is not readily available on substantially similar terms.
-Any breakdown or change in MAF Retail's relationships with product suppliers could materially adversely affect the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
-If MAF Retail is forced to change a supplier of products, there is no guarantee that this would not interrupt supply continuity or result in additional cost.
-Further, MAF Retail is able to secure significant rebates and other supplier benefits from its product suppliers.
-Should these benefits decline or become unavailable, this could have a material adverse effect on the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
+Majid Al Futtaim Retail's operations may be interrupted or otherwise adversely affected by delays or interruptions in the supply of its products or the termination of any product supplier arrangement where an alternative source of product supply is not readily available on substantially similar terms.
+Any breakdown or change in Majid Al Futtaim Retail's relationships with product suppliers could materially adversely affect the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.
+If Majid Al Futtaim Retail is forced to change a supplier of products, there is no guarantee that this would not interrupt supply continuity or result in additional cost.
+Further, Majid Al Futtaim Retail is currently able to secure significant rebates and other supplier benefits from its product suppliers.
+Should these benefits decline or become unavailable, this could have a material adverse effect on the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.

-In addition, the price of the products MAF Retail sells at its Carrefour stores may be significantly affected by the cost of the raw materials used to produce those products in the source markets of MAF Retail's suppliers.
-Wherever practicable, MAF Retail seeks to put in place supply contracts which ensure the supply of products for the period that they are anticipated to be offered by the Carrefour stores and in such quantities as its forecasts require.
-Failure to continue to source products at competitive cost from international markets or to forecast accurately the required quantities could result in MAF Retail having to buy products from other suppliers on short-term contracts which could result in additional cost.
-Any increases in the prices of products where prices have not been fixed under contractual supply agreements could materially adversely affect the business, financial condition, results of operations and prospects of MAF Retail and the Group as a whole.
+In addition, the price of the products which Majid Al Futtaim Retail sells at its Carrefour stores may be significantly affected by the cost of the raw materials used to produce those products in the source markets of Majid Al Futtaim Retail's suppliers.
+Wherever practicable, Majid Al Futtaim Retail seeks to put in place supply contracts which ensure the supply of products for the period that they are anticipated to be offered by the Carrefour stores and in such quantities as its forecasts require.
+Failure to continue to source products at competitive cost from international markets or to forecast accurately the required quantities could result in Majid Al Futtaim Retail having to buy products from other suppliers on short-term contracts which could result in additional cost.
+Any increases in the prices of products where prices have not been fixed under contractual supply agreements could materially adversely affect the business, financial condition, results of operations and prospects of Majid Al Futtaim Retail and the Group as a whole.

-Interruptions in or changes to the terms of MAF Retail's shipping or distribution arrangements could adversely affect its business
+Interruptions in or changes to the terms of Majid Al Futtaim Retail's shipping or distribution arrangements could adversely affect its business